Accenture/mercury-composable/guides/CHAPTER-4.md

 In the second example, "v1.another.reusable.function" is updated as "v1.reusable.1" and "v1.reusable.2" and the number of concurrent instances is not changed.
-The original route "v1.another.reusable.function" is preserved when the "keep.original" parameter is set to true.
+The original route "v1.another.reusable.function" is preserved when the "keep-original" parameter is set to true.

 Assuming the above file is "preload-override.yaml" in the "resources" folder of the application source code project, you should add the following parameter in application.properties to activate this preload override